BrainWorks: Coaching & Hands-on Therapy for Long-Term Pain

-No-one should live with severe, chronic pain.
+No-one should live with severe, long-term pain.
 The experience of pain is generated by the unconscious mind usually in response to an injury or inflammation (such as you get in arthritis).
-However sometimes the unconscious continues to run the pain programme when it is no longer needed.
+However as the years go by, the experience of pain can become self-perpetuating, continuing when it is no longer needed.
 This can be for a variety of reasons.
 It might be to prevent us doing the very thing which caused the injury, or it might be a distraction from emotionally painful memories.
+And generally we are no longer as fit and active as we once were, and this in turn lowers the threshold for pain.

 For this to make sense we need to understand the nature and purpose of pain.
 Most pain is an experience, like an alarm signal, which the unconscious mind creates in order to let us know that something is wrong.
 So for instance if you catch your arm on a hot iron, the pain tells you and prevents you doing any more damage.
 You certainly wouldn’t want a burn to be pain-free.
 This is acute (short-term) pain and it is necessary to survival.